ALonghi/scala-cats/README.md

-# Notes and Examples on Cats Core
+# Scala with Cats Core

+This project contains notes and examples of Scala and Cats core concepts.

 ## Project setup